amphp/http-client/README.md

 The framework provides a basic outline for structuring PHP applications in a web environment.
 It aims to do this without:

-* Specify the type of models or views to implement;
+* Specifying the type of models or views to implement;
 * Forcing a new vernacular on its users: if you're a good PHP dev, you'll still be good with **Artax** ... if not, well, maybe you should purchase Adobe Dreamweaver;
 * Adding unnecessary processing or memory overhead to what you're actually